 Check out these five must-have homepage elements that will help you craft a consistent and clear, client-focused homepage that effectively communicates your brand message.

-The function of the header statement on your home page (and really, on any page) is to let the visitor know within a few seconds whether or not you’re the right person to solve their problem.
+The function of the header statement on your home page (and really, on any page) is to let the visitor know within a few seconds whether or not they’re in the right place.
+That you’re the right business to solve their problem.
 The way you do this is by crafting a compelling and clear statement that speaks to your ideal client and the transformation that you provide.

 If you’re familiar with the Storybrand Framework, Donald Miller says this statement is effective if it can pass the ‘grunt test’.
 The idea being that if a caveman were to look at your website, would he be able to understand who you serve and how you serve with a few grunts.